TokisanGames/Terrain3D/doc/index.rst

 `Terrain3D <https://github.com/TokisanGames/Terrain3D>`_ is a high performance, editable terrain system for Godot 4.

+See :doc:`Project Status <docs/project_status>` for development progress.

 Usage
 --------

-Read all of the documents in the Getting Started section on the left, beginning with :doc:`Installation <docs/installation>`.
+Read the documentation in the Getting Started section, beginning with :doc:`Installation <docs/installation>`.

 Credit
 -------------